kazuhiro4949/PagingKit/README.md

 # 3. Create menu UI

-Next, you needs to prepare menu element.
+Next, you needs to prepare the menu elements.

 ## 1. Inherite PagingMenuViewCell and create custom cell